-The quest of American EMS providers for more sensible reimbursement reached a key threshold on January 1, 2018, when Anthem BlueCross BlueShield began paying for treatment without transport for patients in states where it offers commercial coverage.
+The quest of American EMS providers for more sensible reimbursement will reach a key threshold on January 1, 2018, when Anthem BlueCross BlueShield begins paying for treatment without transport for patients in states where it offers commercial coverage.

 The major insurer’s new policy marks a vital step toward the goal of sustaining community paramedicine and mobile integrated healthcare programs that have sometimes struggled to find ongoing financial footing.